Skip to content

 # Get response

-# For subsequent messages, include previous messages and state
+# For subsequent messages, you need to manage the message history and state manually

 messages.append(UserMessage(role='user', content="What's your name?"))